-- Be a leader in providing technical education for a highly skilled workforce. - Promote an environment which celebrates inclusion, recognizing the valuable and unique contributions diverse people can bring to the Ranken community. - Actively involve itself in workforce development and community issues. - Continuously explore new areas of technology for inclusion in existing programs as industry demand and market conditions dictate. - Pursue opportunities for growth and expansion, compatible with the College mission and appropriate to its resources, which address the needs of industry, the community and students - Support a continuous improvement process that assesses and improves the quality of education in terms of content, delivery and student learning. - Ensure faculty and staff possess the requisite knowledge, education, experience and motivation to perform their varied roles. - Provide student support services necessary to promote persistence from enrollment to employment. - Furnish students with opportunities to engage outside of the classroom, including student activities, service projects, and work-based learning, to enhance their overall development. - Foster a climate in which employees experience a high level of job satisfaction. - Manage resources in an ethical and responsible manner to meet current and future challenges. - Foster an environment of high standards in terms of conduct, ethics, and craftsmanship, not only for students, but for all members of the Ranken family.

-Treat all members of the Ranken family-students, alumni, employees, financial supporters, employers and visitors - with dignity and respect by conducting business in a professional and responsible manner.
+- Be a leader in providing technical education for 21st century workforce. - Promotes diversity, equity and inclusion, while leveraging the valuable and unique contributions of all Ranken community members. - Actively engage itself in workforce development and community issues. - Continuously explore new areas of technology for inclusion in existing programs as industry demand and market conditions dictate. - Pursue opportunities for growth and expansion, compatible with the College mission and appropriate to its resources, which address the needs of industry, the community and students. - Support a continuous improvement process that assesses and improves the quality of education in terms of content, delivery, and student competency. - Ensure faculty and staff possess the requisite knowledge, education, experience and motivation to perform their varied roles. - Provide student support services necessary to promote persistence and success from enrollment to employment. - Furnish students with opportunities to engage outside of the classroom, including student activities, service projects, and work-based learning, to enhance their overall development. - Foster a climate in which employees experience a high level of job satisfaction. - Manage resources in an ethical and responsible manner to meet current and future challenges. - Foster an environment of high standards in terms of conduct, ethics, professionalism, and craftsmanship, not only for students, but for all members of the Ranken family-students, alumni, employees, financial supporters, employers and visitors - with dignity and respect by conducting business in a professional and responsible manner.